-- (a) Order Remains in Effect.
-Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents and Counsel Files.
-At the conclusion of this litigation, the parties' respective counsel (if represented) shall, upon written request of the other party, destroy by shredding or return or destroy by all confidential documents, including all copies of the same, to the counsel of record of the party that produced that document.
+(a) Order Remains in Effect.
+Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation.

+(b) Return of Confidential Documents.
+After this litigation concludes by settlement, final judgment, or final order, including all appeals, the parties' respective counsel shall, upon written request of the other party, destroy by shredding or return all confidential documents, including all copies of the same, to the counsel of record of the party that produced that document.
 The parties and their counsel retain the right to keep any confidential documents that were admitted as exhibits in this case, as well as all pleadings, briefs, memoranda, motions and other documents containing their work product that refer to or incorporate any documents that fall under the scope of this Order.

-Counsel for the parties further retains the right to keep a copy of all confidential documents as part of the client file to the extent required by any rule of professional conduct.
+(c) Retention of Work Product.
+Notwithstanding the above requirements to return or destroy documents, counsel for the parties retains the right to keep a copy of all confidential documents as part of the client file to the extent required by any rule of professional conduct.
+This work product will continue to be confidential under this Order.
 An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.
-Absent such request, at the conclusion of the litigation, all confidential documents and information derived from them shall be kept strictly confidential.

-- 11. Order Subject to Modification.
+11. Order Subject to Modification.
 This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
-The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification. - 12.
-Enforcement of Protective Order.
-Even after the final disposition of this case, a party or any other person with standing concerning the subject matter may file a motion to seek leave to reopen the case for the limited purpose of enforcing or modifying the provisions of this Order. - 13.
-No Prior Judicial Determination.
+The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification.

+12. Enforcement of Protective Order.
+Even after the final disposition of this case, a party or any other person with standing concerning the subject matter may file a motion to seek leave to reopen the case for the limited purpose of enforcing or modifying the provisions of this Order.

+13. No Prior Judicial Determination.
 This Order is entered based on the representations and agreements of the parties and for the purpose of facilitating discovery.
 Nothing in this Order will be construed or presented as a judicial determination that any document or material designated as Confidential Information by counsel or the parties is entitled to protection under Fed.
 R. Civ.
-P. 26(c) or otherwise until such time as the court may rule on a specific document or issue. - 14.
-Persons Bound by Protective Order.
+P. 26(c) or otherwise until such time as the court may rule on a specific document or issue.

+14. Persons Bound by Protective Order.
 This Order will take effect when entered and is binding upon all counsel of record and their law firms, the parties, and persons made subject to this Order by its terms.